 On Saturday, October 18, the Skaggs School of Pharmacy will host the 8th Annual Dr. Frank Pettinato Memorial Lecture.
 UM graduate Commander Dean T. Goroski, PharmD, BCPS will present "Transform Health Care in 2014: A Call to Action for Pharmacy!"
 The program is approved for continuing pharmacy education and will be followed by a pre-game gathering with food and drink.
 Please register by October 6!

-Dave Forbes, dean of the University of Montana’s College of Health Professions and Biomedical Sciences, retired June 30, marking the end of a 26-year career.
+Dave Forbes, dean of the University of Montana’s College of Health, retired June 30, marking the end of a 26-year career.
 During his tenure, Forbes helped save the School of Pharmacy and gave faculty members within the college room to spearhead many new programs, including the Family Medicine Residency Program of Western Montana and the new Neural Injury Center.
 His is a legacy that will live on.

 Dr. Ryan Mizner of the School of Physical Therapy and Rehabilitation Science has built a cutting-edge device to provide patients — ranging from those recovering from knee surgeries to those suffering severe brain injuries — with a path to recovery that’s surprising in both its simplicity and its efficacy.
 The Bodyweight Reduction Instrument to Deliver Graded Exercise (BRIDGE) offers consistent vertical force no matter what the movement.